 - .01 A hypothetical wind-up valuation determines the funded status of a pension plan on the assumption that the plan is wound up at the calculation date.
-The standards for a full wind-up valuation in section 3300 apply to a hypothetical wind-up valuation except for the external user report requirements therein and as superseded by the following recommendations.
-[Effective September 18, 2013] - .02 For a hypothetical wind-up valuation, the actuary should determine benefit entitlements on the assumption that the pension plan has neither a surplus nor a deficit.
-[Effective September 18, 2013] - .03 In determining the benefit entitlements, the actuary should postulate a scenario upon which the hypothetical wind-up valuation is based, taking account of the circumstances affecting the work.
-[Effective February 1, 2018] - .04 The actuary should take account of contingent benefits that would be payable under the postulated scenario for the hypothetical wind-up.
-[Effective September 18, 2013] - .05 For a hypothetical wind-up valuation, the actuary may assume that the wind-up date, the calculation date and the settlement date are coincident.
-[Effective September 18, 2013]
+The standards for a full wind-up valuation in section 3300 apply to a hypothetical wind-up valuation except for the external user report requirements therein and as superseded by the following recommendations. - .02 For a hypothetical wind-up valuation, the actuary should determine benefit entitlements on the assumption that the pension plan has neither a surplus nor a deficit. - .03 In determining the benefit entitlements, the actuary should postulate a scenario upon which the hypothetical wind-up valuation is based, taking account of the circumstances of the work. - .04 The actuary should take account of contingent benefits that would be payable under the postulated scenario for the hypothetical wind-up. - .05 For a hypothetical wind-up valuation, the actuary may assume that the wind-up date, the calculation date and the settlement date are coincident. - .05.1 For a hypothetical wind-up valuation, the actuary may assume that benefits would be settled by the purchase of annuities regardless of any limitation of capacity in the market for group annuity contracts. - .06 For a hypothetical wind-up valuation, the value of assets should be the market value of assets.

-- .05.1 For a hypothetical wind-up valuation, the actuary may assume that benefits would be settled by the purchase of annuities regardless of any limitation of capacity in the market for group annuity contracts.
-[Effective September 18, 2013] - .06 For a hypothetical wind-up valuation, the value of assets should be the market value of assets.
-[Effective September 18, 2013] - .07 For a hypothetical wind-up valuation, the actuary should select an explicit assumption for expenses expected to be payable from the pension plan's assets to wind up the pension plan.
+.07 For a hypothetical wind-up valuation, the actuary should select an explicit assumption for expenses expected to be payable from the pension plan's assets to wind up the pension plan.
 [Effective September 18, 2013]

 - .08 The precision of the membership data is less critical for a hypothetical wind-up valuation than for an actual wind-up valuation. - .09 Since an actual wind-up is not occurring, pertinent membership data may not be available.

 The actuary would make appropriate assumptions regarding such missing membership data.

 For example, it may be appropriate to retroject current earnings based on aggregate historical pay increases in order to estimate final average earnings.